Fact: Divorce is one of the leading predictors of both bankruptcy and home foreclosure.

 - Health insurance information.
 If your family relies on your employer’s plan, get the most current information on the premiums for a whole family, single person, or one parent and children.
 Find out this information for your spouse’s employer, and / or, on the marketplace.

 Your home is likely your biggest investment, and one of the highest-conflict issues in divorce.
 Locate your mortgage statement, understand whose name is on the note, the interest rate, and remaining balance.
-To understand whether you can afford to keep the home, or whether it makes sense to sell, calculate property tax, home association fees, utilities, repairs and maintenance (either commit to doing all the lawn work, or find a reliable gardener through TaskRabbit or Care.com!).
+To understand whether you can afford to keep the home, or whether it makes sense to sell, calculate property tax, home association fees, utilities, repairs and maintenance (either commit to doing all the lawn work and house cleaning, or find a reliable gardener through TaskRabbit and a housekeeper on Care.com!).

 Then, research your home value on Trulia or Zillow, to calculate any equity you have in your home (which should be split between you and your spouse, assuming you bought the home together and a prenuptial agreement does not preclude this).